XVA - Constant Velocity 1

 position number line.
 The object's velocity is 0.0 m/s to

 start with, and it remains at this value.
-Thus, the object
+So, the object

 does not move.
 Since its velocity does not change, the